+ Hacks to make your ice last literally forever!

 That feeling when….

-.... your smoked salmon sits in melty cooler water all day.
+.... your smoked salmon sits in cooler water all day.

-... someone else’s raw eggs end up broken under your Coors Light.
+... someone else’s eggs break under your Coors Light.

 ... all you want is a cocktail but your cooler is full of wet broccoli.

 Cooler problems are a pet peeve at the PlayaLabs.
-It’s so bad when food and cooler-water mix, because now you have 2 problems—spoiled food and nasty-ass slime water.
+It’s so bad when food and cooler-water mix, because now you have 2 problems—spoiled food and nasty slime water.

 It's so common and so fucking annoying.
 And so easy to fix.
 We get a 10lb block of cooler questions every year, so here are the PlayaLabs’ recommendations and very cool hacks:

 These are pretty basic but a step-up from your standard tailgating cooler.
 The bright white resists sunlight.
 We recommend the 48 or 54 quart for most “normal” needs.
 The 36 is too small for a week in the desert.

 Coleman Xtreme 70 quart.

 More features and rated for longer ice life.
 Slightly more expensive.